 7Let the parents be with their child

 For some young patients–especially those who are 7 years old and below–the presence of a parent can significantly reduce their anxiety.
-Older children should also have the option to let their parent be on their side during the procedure to provide additional support.
+Older children should also have the option to let their parents be on their side during the procedure to provide additional support.
 For this reason, nurses should never disregard the parent’s participation in this painful procedure.

 8Don’t give false expectations